SkylineCommunications/dataminer-docs/release-notes/Code_Libraries/Skyline.DataMiner.Core/Skyline.DataMiner.Core.DataMinerSystem/Skyline_DataMiner_Core_DataMinerSystem_Range_1.1.md

 ### 1.1.1.7

-#### Fix - Advanced settings on service elements are updated
+#### Fix - Advanced settings on service elements updated

-When the IDmsService.Update() method is used, changes in the AdvancedSettings property are now taken in account.
+When the *IDmsService.Update()* method is used, changes in the *AdvancedSettings* property are now taken into account.

 ### 1.1.1.6